- The Helix Mattress At A Glance

 Even if a bed is the most comfortable as it can be, there’s still the element of waking up in a pool of sweat.
-Although body temperature drops whilst sleeping, depending on the type of mattress you have can determine whether the body temperature stays down and keeps you comfortable throughout the night, or whether temperature will rise and keep you from a having a good night’s sleep.
+Although body temperature drops whilst sleeping, depending on the type of mattress you have can determine whether the body temperature stays down and keeps you comfortable throughout the night, or whether the temperature will rise and keep you from a having a good night’s sleep.
 Helix’s temperature regulation helps these people stay cool where other foam mattresses will only add to the problem.

 One of the questions in Helix’s questionnaire is whether or not you get hot when sleeping.
 If the answer is yes, then they provide extra airflow to keep you cool at night.
 Helix has replaced their heat-trapping latex with the more breathable High-Grade Polyfoam to overcome the hurdle other memory foam mattresses still face.

 Yes they’re cool, but Helix mattresses still aren’t the coolest on the market.
-If reducing body temperature and sleeping cool is the primary requirement from a new mattress, then Helix might not be the ideal selection.
+If reducing body temperature and sleeping cool is the primary requirement of a new mattress, then Helix might not be the ideal selection.
 There are plenty of cooling gel memory foam mattresses for sale that specialize in this issue in particular (Check here for our top 5).
 Then again, if you’re looking for a comfortable, customizable choice that will also keep you from getting too hot at night, then Helix is just fine.